renderedtext/usvc/README.md

 This adds family of `usvc` mix tasks.

 ## Work-flow
-Starting with project creation all the way to deployment,
+Starting with project creation all the way to deployment.

 #### Create new micro-service project:
 ```